Hou-dini/cosmos-media-mvi/README.md

     * **Data Transformation:** Mapping interpreted metadata into rich domain entities (e.g., `Song` objects).

+* **Factory Pattern:** Dedicated factory classes are used to encapsulate the creation logic of DIL components and strategies, promoting loose coupling and making it easy to introduce new implementations without modifying client code.

 * **Mediator Pattern:** The `DataCoordinator` acts as a central orchestrator, managing complex interactions between DIL components (Providers, Detectors, Interpreters, Transformers) and reducing direct dependencies between them.

 * **Reactive Programming (Dart Streams):** Data flows asynchronously and continuously through the pipeline using Dart's `Stream` API, ensuring non-blocking operations and efficient processing.